vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/_index.md

 * [vtctldclient UpdateCellInfo](./vtctldclient_updatecellinfo/)	 - Updates the content of a CellInfo with the provided parameters, creating the CellInfo if it does not exist.
 * [vtctldclient UpdateCellsAlias](./vtctldclient_updatecellsalias/)	 - Updates the content of a CellsAlias with the provided parameters, creating the CellsAlias if it does not exist.
 * [vtctldclient UpdateThrottlerConfig](./vtctldclient_updatethrottlerconfig/)	 - Update the tablet throttler configuration for all tablets in the given keyspace (across all cells)
+* [vtctldclient VDiff](./vtctldclient_vdiff/)	 - Perform commands related to diffing tables involved in a VReplication workflow between the source and target.
 * [vtctldclient Validate](./vtctldclient_validate/)	 - Validates that all nodes reachable from the global replication graph, as well as all tablets in discoverable cells, are consistent.
 * [vtctldclient ValidateKeyspace](./vtctldclient_validatekeyspace/)	 - Validates that all nodes reachable from the specified keyspace are consistent.
 * [vtctldclient ValidateSchemaKeyspace](./vtctldclient_validateschemakeyspace/)	 - Validates that the schema on the primary tablet for shard 0 matches the schema on all other tablets in the keyspace.